SCUACM/reactjs-workshop/README.md

 ````

 You have reached the end of the tutorial!

+For more examples of sites that use React, please visit https://github.com/facebook/react/wiki/sites-using-react

 (Adapted from the reactjs.org tutorial - https://reactjs.org/tutorial/tutorial.html - Copyright © 2017 Facebook Inc.)